zero212/GSOC2020Doc/source/contents/Theory.rst

 ################################################

 Window technique again proved to be useful in this scenario, this time we need to introduce blocking time, which is the largest execution time of lower priority runnable (since cooperative is runnable bound).
+All equation in from this part is from paper [1], check out references tab for more info.

 Blocking time